How can software be protected?

 Non-literal copying is a form of copying that does not include the wholesale lifting of one program into another.
 It can arise where elements of the program such as its arrangement, chain of operations, functions, interfaces and styles are copied but the program code is not directly copied.

 One problem lies with assessing how much the substantial part of the software has been taken, bearing in mind that the law gives protection for the expression of a work not the idea behind it.
 In term of software, this idea/expression dichotomy means the code that is written is protected but what the programme does or how it achieves its goals is not.

 Access plus similarity

 The earliest cases in this area took place in the US, with Europe using these cases to inspire their own protection measures.
-The first of the US cases was Whelan v Jaslow in which a similar programme was written in a different programming language.
-There were step-by-step similarities in essential subroutines, leading to the suspicion that there was copying.
-This case a very simple test was used.
-It first had to be shown that the defendant had access to the software in question and then that there was an ‘objective similarity’ between the defendants programme and the original.
+In the US case of Whelan v Jaslow a similar program was written in a different programming language.
+There were step-by-step similarities in essential subroutines, leading to the suspicion of copying.
+In this case a very simple test was used.
+It first had to be shown the defendant had access to the software in question and then that there was an ‘objective similarity’ between the defendants program and the original.

 Access may be found if, for example, a programmer has switched companies or is a freelance contractor who has worked for both the copyright holder and the defendant.
 If this form of access has been found it may be possible to further sue the contractor or ex-employee for breach of confidence.

-This test was introduced when it was thought that the AFC test was too complicated.
-This test is similar to the idea of looking for access plus similarity but the elements of the programme including the code, the structure and the design are also taken into account when comparing the two programmes.
-For example common spelling errors throughout the programming, common comment headings and similar redundant sub-routines would be looked for.
+This test was introduced when it was thought the AFC test was too complicated.
+This test is similar to the idea of looking for access plus similarity but the elements of the program including the code, the structure and the design are also taken into account when comparing the two programs.
+For example, common spelling errors throughout the programming, common comment headings and similar redundant sub-routines would be looked for.
 This approach has been used in cases such as Ibcos v Barclay and Cantor Fitzgerald v Tradition UK.